jgerchen/polyploid_variant_calling/README.md

 ## General idea
 This pipeline is intended to do variant calling on population genomic datasets with variable ploidy.
 To this there are four general steps:
 1. Indexing of reference genome
-2. Trimming of Illumina short reads, alignment and marking of PCR duplicates
+2. Trimming of Illumina short reads (can now be deactivated bysetting the option **trim_reads** to 0), alignment and marking of PCR duplicates
 3. Variant calling on the individual and population level
 4. Filtering of variant calls (either using GATK/PicardTools or Bcftools)